-Sponsors of clinical trials of certain FDA-regulated products, including prescription drugs, are required to register and disclose certain clinical trial information on a public website maintained by the U.S. National Institutes of Health.
+Sponsors of clinical trials of certain FDA-regulated products, including prescription drugs, are required to register and disclose certain clinical trial information on a public website maintained by the NIH.
 Information related to the product, patient population, phase of investigation, study sites and investigator, and other aspects of the clinical trial is made public as part of the registration.
 Sponsors are also obligated to disclose the results of these trials after completion.
 Disclosure of the results of these trials can be delayed until the product or new indication being studied has been approved.
 Competitors may use this publicly available information to gain knowledge regarding the design and progress of our development programs.